How to get a new Docker image to Sandbox

 Docker containers enable you to roll up all the files and other dependencies needed to run an application/tool in a separate system isolated from all other processes on your computer.
 A container image refers to a file system holding these necessary folders and files.

-To learn more about Docker visit and see .
+To learn more about Docker visit Docker get started page and see Docker tutorial video.

 If you want to run a tool in your sandbox that might require the installation and assembly of many files, then we offer you the option to import and run it as a Docker container.